zaiyan-alam/dna-sequence-workflow/data/temp.rst

    *condor_jobs*: contains all the jobs in Q belonging to a specific workflow, with it's unique *wf_uuid* as corresponding key.
 Furthermore, each workflow has *DAG_NAME* and a list *DAG_CONDOR_JOBS*

-   If there are no jobs of the workflow in the condor Q, *condor_jobs* is absent from the returned structure.
-By default, **-j** option is off.

 .. code-block:: json